Over 99% of colleges and universities have an AP credit and placement policy in place.*

 - Review case studies from other colleges.

-- Take advantage of the College Board’s additional resources, including recent research and tools your team can use to analyze AP students’ performance at your institution.
+- Take advantage of College Board’s additional resources, including recent research and tools your team can use to analyze AP students’ performance at your institution.

 Once you have a revised policy, make sure it’s communicated to your staff and students through your website and bulletins.